jonaseickhoff/hass-multiroom-mqtt-mediaplayer/README.md

-# hass-multiroom-mqtt-mediaplayer
+# Multiroom and Roon MQTT Media Player

-MQTT MediaPlayer with Multiroom support for Homeassistant.
+MQTT MediaPlayer with multiroom and Roon support for [Home Assistant](https://www.home-assistant.io).

-I build this MQTT MediaPlayer because i was looking for an integration for my [musiccast2mqtt](https://github.com/jonaseickhoff/musiccast2mqtt) bridge in homeassistant.
-This MQTT MediaPlayer is able to subscribe to different topics and for every topic there also can be configured a template.
+This MQTT MediaPlayer has initially been built to interface with the [musiccast2mqtt](https://github.com/jonaseickhoff/musiccast2mqtt) bridge in Home Assistant.
+It's possible to subscribe to different topics and use specific templates per topic.

-It works perfectly with [Mini Media Player](https://github.com/kalkih/mini-media-player) and [Roon MQTT extension](https://github.com/fjgalesloot/roon-extension-mqtt)
+It works perfectly with [Mini Media Player](https://github.com/kalkih/mini-media-player) and [Roon MQTT extension](https://github.com/nseibert/roon-extension-mqtt)

 ## Installation

 ### Install with [HACS](https://github.com/custom-components/hacs)

-Go to the hacs store and use the repo url https://github.com/jonaseickhoff/hass-multiroom-mqtt-mediaplayer and add this as a custom repository under settings.
+Go to the HACS store and use the repo url https://github.com/nseibert/hass-multiroom-mqtt-mediaplayer and add this as a custom repository under settings.

 ### Manual